NorSC/supervisor-search/_supervisors/kyle_montague.md

   - NoSQL
   - iOS
 additional_details: >-
-  I'm keen to supervise projects that you are passionate about.
-If you've got an idea and looks like I've got relevant experience and interests then get in touch.

-  Likewise if you're not exactly sure on a suitable topic yet feel free to have a look at my recent works / publications to see the types of research I'm involved in.

   You can see some of the active projects (we can develop a new project idea that aligns with any of these):

   * <https://colospeed.uk/> – Digital technologies to support colorectal cancer research

-  * <https://enablingongoingness.com/> – Digital/Physical interaction design around end of life and bereavement
+  * <https://enablingongoingness.com/> – Digital/Physical interaction design around end of life and bereavement (IoT/Android/iOS/Wearables)

   * <https://www.digitalcitizens.uk/> – exploring the role of digital technologies with respect to community engagement, democracy, discrimination, politics and action.

   * <https://cue.band/> – wearable technologies to improve the quality of life for people living with Parkinson's Disease.
+(Android/iOS/Wearables)

   * <https://techandpeople.github.io/wildkey/> – Privacy aware mobile keyboard data collection for research studies.

   Finally, here are some ideas that I'm currently discussing with my research team in NorSC.

+  ## QRcade

+  Can we build and play games with QR codes?
+In recent years we've seen a resurgence in the use of QRcodes for quick access and sharing of information.
+This project will explore alternative use cases these QRcodes.
+For example, can we create multiplayer games such as LaserTag using our phones and QRcodes?
+What about recreating some retro arcade games as large scale interactions for public displays through the power of QRcodes.

   ## Social Change Technologies